 - 1. The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme. - 2.
 Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
 Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme. - 3.
-The digital questionnaire can be completed in the period between 15 January and 15 September. - 4.
-The contact moments with the study programmes are planned in the period between 1 February and 1 September. - 5.
+The digital questionnaire can be completed in the period between 15 January and 15 September.
+For students who start their programme in February the questionnaire can be completed in the period between 15 August to 15 February of the following year. - 4.
+The contact moments with the study programmes are planned in the period between 1 February and 1 September.
+For those students who start in February this will be in January. - 5.
 The contact moment will consist of a group assignment, preceded by an individual interview.
-Students who live far away, such as the Antilles, might be able to have an interview via Skype. - 6.
+For students who live far away an interview via Skype may be arranged. - 6.
 The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
-The study choice advice offers one of 4 options: - A there is a good match with our study programme: - B there is a match with our study programme which certain provisos; - C it is doubtful whether there is a match with our study programme; - D there is no good match with our study programme. - 8.
-Students will receive a study choice advice 'A' if: - the profile result for interests and skills (RIASOC) fits the programme. - the student has logical arguments for the programme. - the student can properly state the content of the programme. - the study method describes intrinsic motivation.
+The study choice advice is non-binding for prospective students who apply by no later than 1 May.
+Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or in the event of exceptional circumstances as set out in Article 3(3), under a through d of the Study Choice Check Rules. - 8.
+The Study Choice Check Rules determine the categories of students for whom the study choice advice is not obligatory.